Doodihealz/MythicPlus/README.md

 - Affixes rotate on server reset, which helps keep the challenge exciting!
 - No more clutter of 20+ individual keystones
 - NEW `.mythicrating` command to display your current rating!
 - Added a timer system based on deserter debuffs.
 If the debuff expires the mythic mode is marked as failed.
-It will persist through death.
+The debuffs on you will persist through death.
 (15 minute and 30 minute timer used respectively)

 ---